PRODUCT SUPPORT

 Q Is wire management important for adjustable height leg functionality?

-A YES.
-Make sure that all power cords are free to move up and down with the desktop.
-Power cords should not be stretched, rub against objects around the worksurface or wedged against anything under the worksurface.
-Raise the table to the highest point, then adjust wires.
+YES.
+Ensure all power cords are free to move up and down with the tabletop.
+Do not allow power cords to be pinched, wedged, stretched or rub against other objects around and under the tabletop.

 Control Box & Programming

-Q Are control boxes interchangeable with different style legs?
+Q Are control boxes interchangeable with different leg styles?

 Q How can I tell if the control box is not programmed?